ICMCTF 2026 Session CM1-2-TuA: Spatially-resolved and in situ Characterization of Thin Films, Coating and Engineered Surfaces I

 2:00 PM CM1-2-TuA-2 Improving the Low-Temperature and Fast-Charging Properties of MoOx@TiO₂-Based Li-Ion Battery Anodes

-Xian-Jun Zeng, Horng-Hwa Lu (National Chin-Yi University of Technology); Sheng-Chang Wang (Southern Taiwan University of Science and Technology); Ching-Huan Lee (National Chin-Yi University of Technology); Yu-Min Shen (National Cheng Kung University (NCKU), Taiwan)
+Xian-Jun Zeng, Horng-Hwa Lu (National Chin-Yi University of Technology); Sheng-Chang Wang (Southern Taiwan University of Science and Technology); Ching-Huan Lee (National Chin-Yi University of Technology); Yu-Min Shen (National Dong Hwa University (NDHU))

 Titanium dioxide (TiO₂) is considered a promising anode material for lithium-ion batteries due to its excellent chemical stability, safety, and environmental friendliness.
 However, its intrinsically low electronic conductivity and sluggish lithium-ion diffusion kinetics lead to significant capacity degradation under low-temperature conditions.
 To overcome these limitations, this study introduces the transition metal molybdenum (Mo) in oxide or suboxide form (MoOx), deposited or doped into the TiO₂ lattice and surface.
 The incorporation of MoOx is expected to generate oxygen vacancies and locally reduced Ti³⁺ species, thereby improving electronic conductivity and Li⁺ diffusion capability.